-Channing Tatum was on the tail-end of a publicity/press tour for Focus Features' The Eagle when we sat down for a one-on-one in San Diego to discuss the action epic directed by Kevin Macdonald (Last King of Scotland, State of Play).
+Channing Tatum was on the tail-end of a publicity/press tour for Focus Features' The Eagle when we sat down for a one-on-one in San Diego to discuss the action epic directed by Kevin Macdonald (Last King of Scotland, State of Play).And although he had to be a little tired from being out on the promotional trail, his enthusiasm for talking about the film was still high.

 A fan of historical epics, being able to star in The Eagle (inspired by the Rosemary Sutcliff book The Eagle of the Ninth which he didn't read before shooting the movie) was actually a dream come true for the 30 year old actor.
 Of all his past action films, The Eagle is the one closest to his heart as it's the type of film he grew up wanting to be a part of.
 Citing Braveheart and Gladiator as two of his favorite films, Tatum said he loved the idea of being able to fight with swords in an epic tale from the past, and The Eagle allowed him to live out that dream.